-You are authorised to use the privileges of your NVFR rating in an aeroplane providing that within the previous 6 months you have either:
+You are authorised to use the privileges of your NVFR rating in a helicopter providing that within the previous 6 months you have either:

-- conducted at least one night take-off and landing in an aeroplane that you are controlling - been assessed as competent to conduct a flight at night in an aeroplane.
+- conducted at least one night take-off and landing in a helicopter that you are controlling - been assessed as competent to conduct a flight at night in a helicopter.
 The assessment must be conducted by a flight instructor who holds a night VFR training endorsement.

-In addition to the above, to be authorised to carry passengers at night you must have, within the last 90 days (in an aeroplane or approved flight simulator), completed one of the following:
+In addition to the above, to be authorised to carry passengers at night, you must have completed one of the following within the last 90 days in a helicopter or approved flight simulator:

-- at least 3 night take-offs (followed by a climb to at least 500 ft AGL) and 3 night landings while controlling the aircraft or approved flight simulator - a relevant check, review or passed a flight test for a pilot licence or rating on your pilot licence that included at least one take-off and landing at night - participation in an operator's regulation 61.040 approved training and checking system that includes night operations in an aeroplane.
+- at least 3 night take-offs (followed by a climb to at least 500 ft AGL) and 3 night landings while controlling the aircraft or approved flight simulator - a relevant check, review or passed a flight test for a pilot licence or rating on your pilot licence that included at least one take-off and landing at night - participation in an operator's regulation 61.040 approved training and checking system that includes night operations in a helicopter.

-Note: A relevant check or review means either an instrument proficiency check, an operator proficiency check or a flight review.
+Note: A relevant check or review means either an instrument proficiency check, an instructor proficiency check, an operator proficiency check or a flight review.